hashicorp/packer/website/source/docs/provisioners/puppet-server.html.markdown

 Type: `puppet-server`

-The Puppet provisioner configures Puppet to run on the machines communicating with a Puppet master.
+The `puppet-server` provisioner provisions Packer machines with Puppet by connecting to a Puppet master.

 <div class="alert alert-info alert-block">
 <strong>Note that Puppet will <em>not</em> be installed automatically